-- Please note, you must have a pay-per-ride/cash value MetroCard if you choose to ride the x80 bus.
-Unlimited time-based cards (weekly/monthly/etc.) are not accepted.
-You can get/fill-up your MetroCard in the subway station at 125th Street!
+- Please note, you must use contactless payment or a pay-per-ride/cash value MetroCard if you choose to ride the x80 bus.
+Unlimited time-based MetroCards (weekly/monthly/etc.) are not accepted.

-- Service on the x80 starts at noon, and runs approximately every 10 minutes.
+- Service on the x80 starts at 1:30 PM on Friday and 11:30 AM on Saturday and Sunday and runs approximately every 10 minutes.